conan-io/conan-io.github.io/_posts/2019-09-02-Deterministic-builds-with-C-C++.markdown

 1f9697ef23bf70b41b39ef3469845f76  srcB/build/libHelloLib.a
 {% endhighlight %}

-The folder information is propagated from the object files all the way to the final executables making our builds non reproducible.
+The folder information is propagated from the object files to the final executables making our builds non-reproducible.
 We could show the differences between binaries using diffoscope to see where the folder information is embedded.

 {% highlight console %}